 - Tuberculous Addison’s Disease

-If a Tuberculosis condition is not directly listed on the The Tuberculosis Ratings page, it is rated under the code that best describes it or allows its dominant symptoms to be rated.
+If a TB condition is not directly listed on the The Tuberculosis Ratings page, it is rated under the code that best describes it or allows its dominant symptoms to be rated.